MarioGPT: Open-Ended Text2Level Generation through Large Language Models: Experiments and Results

 To test for playability, we deploy Robin Baumgarten's A* agent \cite{marioai,MarioAIFramework} in 250 generated levels\footnote{Since the agent's performance depends on the available compute, we test for playability by running each level 5 times.}.
-We find that 88.33\% of all MarioGPT-generated levels can be completed by the agent, and are therefore considered playable.
+The reason for choosing Robin Baumgarten’s A* agent for measuring playability comes from its performance on the 2009 Mario AI competition, where it beat handcrafted controllers and even simple evolved neural networks on getting the furthest in an infinite-level setting, as well as solving a corpus of levels \cite{marioai}.
+We find that 88.4\% of all MarioGPT-generated levels can be completed by the agent, and are therefore considered playable (compared to the best baseline, the LSTM, which achieves around ~31\% solvable levels).
 Moreover, we find that only one of the successful levels needed a retry with the A* agent.
 We further test whether the path generated by the model matches that of the A* agent to assess their feasibility.
 Table \ref{tab:playability} shows the mean absolute error (MAE) between suggested and actual agent path for playable and not playable levels respectively.
-We see that for playable levels, the MAE between the path generated by the model and the actually taken path by the agent is $1.14$ tiles, i.e.\ paths are on average about $1$ tile apart.
-For the non-playable levels, this average difference of taken paths is significantly higher with $4.55$ tiles.
+We see that for playable levels, the MAE between the path generated by the model and the actually taken path by the agent is $1.15$ tiles, i.e.\ paths are on average about $1$ tile apart.
+For the non-playable levels, this average difference of taken paths is significantly higher with $4.56$ tiles.
 Thus, we can conclude that in playable levels, the agent mostly takes a similar path as the one generated by the model.
-The significantly higher MAE of 4.55 in non-playable levels on the other hand indicates that the path generated by the models in these cases may not be feasible for the agent.
+The significantly higher MAE of $4.56$ in non-playable levels on the other hand indicates that the path generated by the models in these cases may not be feasible for the agent.

-In general though, considering the MAE of $1.55$ tiles for paths in all levels, we can conclude that in the majority of the cases, the path generated by the model is similar to the path taken by an actual agent, and having the model generate a path through the level jointly with the level is an effective approach to obtain high-quality levels in terms of playability.
+Considering the MAE of $1.56$ tiles for paths in all levels, we can conclude that in the majority of the cases, the path generated by the model is similar to the path taken by an actual agent, and having the model generate a path through the level jointly with the level is an effective approach to obtain high-quality levels in terms of playability.

 To investigate the quality of the generated paths further, we visualize the paths with the most, least and median overlap (i.e.\ the levels corresponding to the maximum, minimum and median values for the mean absolute error in height) as well as two interesting handpicked examples in Figure~\ref{fig:mae_paths}.